Luming-L/Project/macs2.md

 Scale down the larger sample to the smaller one.
 This will make sure the noise won't be amplified through scaling and improve the specificity of the final results.
-Scaled down the control bias by multiplying with the ratio between ChIP and control which is 199583/199867=.99858
+Scaled down the control bias by multiplying with the ratio between ChIP and control which is 199583/199867=.99858 The values in the output file can be regarded as the lambda (or expected value) and can be compared with ChIP signals using the local Poisson test.
 ```bash
 macs2 bdgopt -i local_bias_raw.bdg -m multiply -p .99858 -o local_lambda.bdg
 ```